KatieNewman/Analysis-of-Ingredients/README.md

 <img width="575" alt="USDAresized" src="https://user-images.githubusercontent.com/46386265/72936736-d4255980-3d35-11ea-8ce4-4722f15801bf.PNG">

 # Extracting the Data
 The U.S. Department of Agriculture has many datasets related to food, ingredients, and nutrition.
-The goal of this project was to examine organic ingredients within commonly found foods.
+The goal of this project was to examine organic ingredients within commonly found foods on grocery store shelves.
 We downloaded two particular csv files from the USDA website: “branded_food” and “food.”
 Each csv file contained 260,370 rows of data.

 <img width="700" alt="food_csv" src="https://user-images.githubusercontent.com/46386265/72935846-236a8a80-3d34-11ea-8a86-f7e73fe6e19f.PNG">